mobile app bar

 “I know the drivers get out of the car, and they’ll say, ‘Oh, he’s going to regret that one of these days.’
 And we don’t see anything.
 But eventually, yes, eventually enough’s enough and somebody will drop the hammer… Could be anybody.
 I think he does understand right from wrong.
 I think he does know when he makes a mistake,” he added.

-Hocevar, for his part, seems to march to the beat of his own drum.
-Dale Jr. argued that when his owner, crew chief, and inner circle are asking him to stay the course, he would most likely keep his foot in it.
-If they want him as he is, then that is the version the field will keep getting.
+Dale Jr. argued that when Hocevar’s owner, crew chief, and inner circle are asking him to stay the course, he would most likely keep his foot in it.
+If his team wants him as he is, then that is the version the field will keep getting.

-Ironically, it was Dale Jr. who earlier stood on the table for Hocevar while others threw shade, urging him not to mellow down his style.
-He argued that the same take-no-prisoners approach helped Dale Sr. win fans and stack up seven titles.
+Ironically, it was Dale Jr. who earlier supported Hocevar while others threw shade, urging him not to mellow down his style.
+Junior had argued that the same take-no-prisoners approach helped Dale Sr. win fans and stack up seven titles.

-Meanwhile, from the cockpit, Hocevar admitted the move on Bell was somewhat over the line.
+Hocevar, on his part, admitted the move on Bell was somewhat over the line.
 He saw a gap, went for it, and paid part of the price.
-He said he choked on the final restart and had no aim to ruin anyone’s day, yet he held firm that the current car rewards drivers who drive aggressively.
+He said he choked on the final restart and had no aim to ruin anyone’s day.
+However, he held firm that the current car rewards drivers who drive aggressively.

 Post Edited By:Rahul Ahluwalia